jonacappelle/Handy_Stuff/README.md

 - When reading: `wLength = 1`
 - When writing 1 byte: `wLength = 2`

+### Add math.h to Silplicity studio project
+project properties window, then to C/C++ build --> settings --> GNU ARM C linker --> Libraries, then in the Libraries (-l) window, click "Add..>" and type "m" in the window that pops up.
+This should allow you to add the standard C math library into the project.

 ### Eagle
 | Shortcut      | Action           |
 | ------------- |-----------------:|